Overview

 Funds that are not Registered Funds.

-From time to time, Partners Capital may receive compensation from its various subsidiaries’ asset
+From time to time, Partners Capital receives compensation from its various subsidiaries’ asset

 management activities (e.g. Pacific Way Capital Management, LLC), including compensation